sguha-work/fiddle-grabber/README.md

 			  :

 ```
-### Most prominant issue
+### Most prominent issue

 ```
- Still now the program can't crawl the libraries on which the jsfiddle is dependant.
+ Still now the program can't crawl the libraries on which the jsfiddle is dependent.
  If you fiddle got dependencies on jquery for say then that info will not be crawled.
  The standalone HTML file also will not hold the library info.
  If the libraries are added as external resources in the fiddle then that will be